Timeline of the Red Sea crisis: 2025

 On 24 March, the White House stated that US government officials had mistakenly disclosed plans about striking the Houthis to Jeffrey Goldberg, editor-in-chief of The Atlantic, hours before the US carried out airstrikes on 15 March against the group.
-Meanwhile, a ballistic missile launched from Yemen was intercepted outside Israeli borders, with several pieces of debris falling in Beit Shemesh.
-The Houthis claimed to have targeted the Ben Gurion Airport with two ballistic missiles and USS Harry S. Truman with ballistic missiles, cruise missiles and UAVs.
+On 3 April, The Daily Telegraph cited a senior Iranian official who stated that Iran was ending its support for the Houthis, and added that a Russian military expert was advising the Houthis from Sanaa.